IsaErtunga/dns-resolver/README.md

 # dns-resolver
-DNS Resolver in C++ inspired by https://github.com/jvns/dns-weekend Building in Xcode at the moment.
-Will change to CMAKE at some point.
+DNS Resolver in C++ inspired by https://github.com/jvns/dns-weekend \
+Building in Xcode at the moment.
+Will change to cmake at some point.